danjperron/pico4legsBot/USB_HOST/readme.md

 - Find a better way to poll the usb<br>
 - Use page usage.
 I think that the gamepad record is 5.
 I should check for page usage 5 .<br>
 - Set default hat to 9.
 This will tell the gamepad is not connected yet.
 I need to modified function to take care of this.
+- remove added stuff from main.c  No need to change main.c.
+I will add them in gamepad_hw.c

 Bug in Thonny!
 Be aware that Thonny only see /dev/ttyAMA0.
 You need to flip /dev/ttyS0 to /dev/ttyAMA0.
 I used "su mv" when I boot my Pi.